cpausmit/Krone/README.md

 Number of new infected (delta) per day with the last day being 2020-04-07

-    ./covid-19_data.py --update --tags="China,US,Italy,Germany,France,Spain" --delta --tmax=2020-04-07
+    ./c19.py --update --tags="China,US,Italy,Germany,France,Spain" --delta --tmax=2020-04-07

 Number of new deaths with the last day being 2020-04-07, cut at 500 maximum

-    ./covid-19_data.py --update --tags="China,US,Italy,Germany,France,Spain" --death --vmax=500
+    ./c19.py --update --tags="China,US,Italy,Germany,France,Spain" --death --vmax=500

 US data analysis of the New England states, Number of new infected per day, starting 2020-02-12

-    ./covid-19_data.py --update --us --tags='Vermont,New Hampshire,Maine,Massachusetts,Connecticut,Rhode Island' --tmin 2020-02-12  --delta
+    ./c19.py --update --us --tags='Vermont,New Hampshire,Maine,Massachusetts,Connecticut,Rhode Island' --tmin 2020-02-12  --delta

+Population percentage of new infected over 7 day averages, starting March 15

+    ./c19.py --update --tags='Illinois,Massachusetts,Switzerland' --delta --combine 7 --relative --tmin 2020-03-15

-Run a full outbreak simulation for MA and plot it comparing to the data from JHU. the outbreak.py script has a ton of parameters to tune the simulation.
+Run a full outbreak simulation for MA and plot it comparing to the data from JHU.
+The outbreak.py script has a ton of parameters to tune the simulation.
 The gyst of such a comparison is given below:

   ./outbreak.py --pi_initial=0.0295;./covid-19_data.py --tmin 2020-03-10 --tmax 2020-04-20 --us --tags="Massachusetts" --mc